Here's how to cook (almost) any recipe in your slow cooker

 - Always chop your fruits and veggies into the same shape and size so that they cook evenly.

-- Put milk products in the slow cooker during the last 30 to 60 minutes of the cooking time to prevent curdling.
+- Add milk products during the last 30 to 60 minutes of the cooking time to prevent curdling.

 - Brown or sear meats on the stove before adding them to the slow cooker.
 This will give the finished dish more flavor and better texture.